gsinclair/whitestone/doc/whitestone.markdown

 ## Custom assertions

-Attest allows you to define custom assertions.
+Whitestone allows you to define custom assertions.
 These are best shown by example.
 Say your system has a `Person` class, as follows:

 {% highlight ruby %}